Mobile Accessibility at W3C

 W3C work on mobile includes Mobile Web Application Best Practices, Mobile Web Best Practices, and mobileOK Checker.
 For a summary of technologies developed in W3C that increase the capabilities of web applications and how they apply specifically to the mobile context, see Standards for Web Applications on Mobile.

-If you would like to get notification of future work on mobile accessibility at W3C WAI, see Getting WAI Announcements.
+If you would like to get notification of future work on mobile accessibility at W3C WAI, see Get WAI News.

 General information is available in Participating in WAI.

 Most of WAI’s work related to mobile accessibility is through the Mobile Accessibility Task Force.
-If you would like to be more involved in WAI’s work on mobile accessibility, please send an e-mail with information about your interests and time availability to the Task Force facilitators Kathy Wahlbin and Kim Patch.
+If you would like to be more involved in WAI’s work on mobile accessibility, please send an e-mail with information about your interests and time availability to the Task Force facilitators Kim Patch and Kathy Wahlbin with CC to WAI Staff (firstname.lastname@example.org).

 About W3C and WAI